ArtSabintsev/Cognac-iTerm/README.md

-# Cognac 🥃 for Terminal
+# Cognac 🥃 for iTerm2
 An Alluring, Dark, and Muted Theme For iTerm 2.

 ## About